martinsumner/riak_kv/docs/InitialDesignDecisions.md

   - Guarding against out-of-memory errors is an operator responsibility.
 The cluster should be expanded as the memory limit is reached, the per-vnode memory overhead will not be proactively reduced.
 - No current support for optimised HEAD requests, which can have significant impact on overall efficiency within Riak.
   - Implementations of bitcask have been produced with this optimisation, and may be open-sourced in the future.

+For further details on the design and implementation of the bitcask backend refer to [the Riak Theory Guide](/docs/RiakTheoryGuide.md#the-bitcask-backend).

 #### Eleveldb (deprecated)